NOTES: Thank you, everyone, who left reviews or favorited other stories in this series. I'm so happy y'all are enjoying these stories. :)

 Rodney shook his head.
-"It wasn't anything major," he said as he reached for the door control.
+"It wasn't anything major," he said as he reached for the maintenance room door control.
 "There was a fluctuation in the power levels, nothing we haven't seen a hundred times since we got here.
 That's why we're doing all this work."

 "Yes, yes, I know, but …"